 COVID-19 Safety and Testing

-LLS administrators are working to finalize guidelines for fall 2020 that are aligned with directives from the Department of Public Health.
-Our administrators are in close communication with local and regional health authorities, as well as Westchester campus colleagues, to ensure we can welcome students back to campus safely and securely, and no decision is made without consulting public health officials.
+LLS administrators are working to finalize guidelines for a potential return to campus that are aligned with directives from the Department of Public Health.
+Our administrators are in close communication with local and regional health authorities, as well as Westchester campus colleagues, to ensure we can welcome students, faculty and staff back to campus safely and securely, and no decision is made without consulting public health officials.

 At this time, the law school campus remains closed in accordance with L.A.
 County's Safer At Home order.
 Once LLS receives approval to reopen from the Department of Public Health, we will share further details regarding necessary requirements prior to an individual's return.

-The university continues to refine comprehensive strategies for infection control ahead of the fall semester and is addressing every facet of campus life, including instruction, housing, dining, and events.
+The university continues to refine comprehensive strategies for infection control ahead of any potential return to campus and is addressing every facet of campus life, including instruction, housing, dining, and events.
 In all instances, we will follow directives from public health authorities.
 Here is a preview of what you can expect to see on campus upon any potential return: